WolfAlexander/TheRecruitmentSystem/docs/architecture_dok.md

 Authentication service will provide tokens and check if they are valid.

 ###### Registration Service
-Registration service will perform registration of the users.
-This service now has RESTapi.
+Registration service will perform registration of new users.
+This service has a REST API that accepts HTTP POST requests from a form on the client side.
+The form input is validated by the service and persisted in a database.
+The service is also going to assign the role 'Applicant' to each new user that registers.
 Later on Redis will be configured.

 ###### JobApplication Service
 Job application service will handle all interactions with the job applications. it has a RESTapi and is used to create new applications, updating application statuses by a recruiter after being looked over, retrieving a single application or a list of applications in a more page-like form, filtering applications by parameters and storing everything consistently.